pymupdf/PyMuPDF/docs/document.rst

     .. method:: search_page_for(pno, text, quads=False)

        Search for "text" on page number "pno".
-Works exactly like the corresponding :meth:`Page.searchFor`.
-Any integer -inf < pno < pageCount is acceptable.
+Works exactly like the corresponding :meth:`Page.search_for`.
+Any integer -inf < pno < page_count is acceptable.

     .. index::
        pair: from_page; insert_pdf (Document method)